dzackgarza/notes_site/Obsidian/Projects/Reading Groups/Floer Reading Group/Talk3/2020-05-17 Floer Reading.md

 ---
-title: "Section 8.6 - 8.8: Setup for Computing the Index"
+title: 'Section 8.6 - 8.8: Setup for Computing the Index'
 ---

 -   [8.8](#section)